JingtongSu/sanity-checking-pruning/README.md

 # sanity-checking-pruning
-Code for Sanity-Checking Pruning Methods: Random Tickets can Win the Jackpot This repository contains the code for reproducing the results in the following paper:
+This repository contains the code for reproducing the results in the following paper:

 Sanity-Checking Pruning Methods: Random Tickets can Win the Jackpot. [arXiv] [OpenReview]